Copilot 365 in Teams Meetings – To Transcribe or Not?

 Policy: On with transcript saved by default

 This is the similar of the above setting.
-With “on with transcript saved by default” the default is a saved transcript the same as above – so Copilot can be enabled and used during and after the meeting, but unlike the above setting, this setting can be changed in the meeting options.
-The meeting options allow the meeting organizer to make a selected meeting a “meeting only Copilot” or enforce Copilot to be “off” and not possible to have it enabled in the meeting.
-The previous option does not give the meeting organizer any choices and if Copilot is enabled it will always be available during and after the meeting.
+With “On with transcript saved by default” the default is a saved transcript the same as above – so Copilot can be enabled and used during and after the meeting, but unlike the above setting, this setting can be adjusted in the meeting options.
+The meeting options allow the meeting organizer to make a selected meeting a meeting only Copilot (“During the meeting” – so no Copilot or transcript after the meeting), enforce Copilot to be “off” so it is not possible to enabled it in the meeting and the default, “During and after the meeting” which is the same as the previous option, but now we can change it:

 Policy: On

-The other admin option for everyone under a given Meeting Policy is the Copilot option of “On”.
-This enables a temporary transcription, which you cannot access as the transcription is enabled in the background and it is discarded once the meeting is ended.
-Therefore, any questions to ask of Copilot 365 requires them to be done during the meeting and before the organizer ends the meeting for all.
+Another admin option for everyone under a given Meeting Policy is the Copilot option of “On”.
+When this is set by the admin, the meeting has a default setting of “Only during the meeting” for Copilot and this enables a temporary transcription, which you cannot access as the transcription is enabled in the background, and it is discarded once the meeting is ended.
+Therefore, any questions to ask of Copilot requires them to be done during the meeting and before the organizer ends the meeting for all.

-When the “On” option is enabled, there is no prompt about transcription in the Teams Meeting, but instead a message at the top of the Copilot pane in Teams that Copilot can only work during the meeting:
+When the “On” option is enabled and the meeting is left at the default setting, on starting Copilot there is a popup about what Copilot can do, and saying this is based on temporary data, and also no prompt about transcription in the Teams Meeting.
+Instead a message at the top of the Copilot pane in Teams that Copilot can only work whilst the pane is visible on the screen:

 Copilot is not available after the meeting